Bird-Shamaness/MuchPixels/README.md

 - User
   - Implement profile pic change (The user should be able to change his profile pic)
-  - Implement description field (and update the view)

 - Upload
   - Handle large images upload correctly and